antoineGH/react_form_image/README.md

 ## 1. Project description<a name="description"></a>

-React Pagination is an implementation of a ReactJS dumb component to render a pagination.
+React Form Image is an implementation of a ReactJS dumb component to render a pagination.

 Data are provided from the following JSON: [newsFeedJson.js](src\utils\newsFeedJson.js)